Things to Do

 Tours

-baby koalaTours are an excellent way to explore Australia.
-You can choose among the numerous nature tours or one of the city tours available.
+baby koalaTours are an excellent way to explore Australia, especially to more remote areas.
+You can choose from the numerous nature tours, beach tours and city tours that are available.

 Zoos and Wildlife Parks

-Our inner child would definitely fancy visiting one of the numerous zoos in Australia, while our children can hand feed the animals or pet them.
+Our inner child would definitely fancy visiting one of the numerous zoos in Australia, while our children can hand feed the animals or even pet them (cuddle a koala).
 You will find zoos and wildlife parks in or near the most important Australian cities.

-The Featherdale Wildlife Park, located in Sydney, is home to 320 Australian species living in a lush forest.
+• The Featherdale Wildlife Park, located in Sydney, is home to 320 Australian species living in a lush forest.
 Kids can cuddle the koalas or hand feed the kangaroos, emus and wallabies.
+Read more about Sydney animal parks.